There were two proposals, Chelsea, give us yours!

 S: As most people know, being gay is not easy.
 It has been tough to see my parents struggle with accepting me, as though this one little part of my life defines me and totally alters who I am.
 It doesn’t.
 I am the same me that they raised.
 I know others’ in our community have it way more challenging, but it gets better; it gets easier.
 You just need to build an army of supportive people around you.

 I am so thankful for my two brothers, Justin and Reid, and my two cousins, Loren and Jackie.
 Without the four of them, I am not sure I’d still be standing.

 Chelsea and I are so lucky to have so many people that are so supportive of both of us.
 Her family has welcomed me with open arms, celebrating my wins and mourning my losses as their own.
 I am incredibly thankful to be a part of her wonderful family.

-I cannot wait to officially become The Storms in 2021.
+I cannot wait to become The Storms in 2021 officially.